vilasinits/LDT_2cell_l1_norm/docs/overview.md

 - A model for incorporating **stochasticity**
 - Support for real data inputs
-- EXtension to additional filtering schemes
+- Extension to additional filtering schemes

 Key Features
 ------------

 - Predicts the expected ℓ₁-norm at each wavelet scale from theory
 - Includes a model for incorporating **stochasticity**, currently under testing
--
+- Modular

 Modules include: